 The word “but” contrasts human wisdom as over against God’s wisdom.
 Having warned of the folly of human wisdom, James, in this verse, goes on to the benefits of God’s wisdom that comes from above (1:17).

 the wisdom that is from above

-Wisdom that comes down from above is God’s viewpoint.
+The wisdom that comes down from above is God’s viewpoint.
 It is the ability to apply God’s principles to experience.
-God confers this wisdom especially on believers who walk with Him.
+God confers this wisdom, especially on believers who walk with Him.
 When a person applies God’s viewpoint to his experience, he operates with God’s wisdom.
 He has integrity with God.